 Shirey earned a bachelor’s degree in elementary education from the University of Wyoming in 2000, a master’s in reading curriculum and instruction from Grand Canyon University in 2009, and an educational specialist degree in educational leadership from NOVA Southeastern University in 2014.

-“Who would have thought that a converted strip mall would become the highest performing charter school in the entire state of..." (read more)
+“Who would have thought that a converted strip mall would..." (read more)